-This booklet, "The Madrid Protocol: A Route to Global Branding", is a comprehensive guide for businesses in Indonesia wishing to protect their trademarks internationally, detailing the advantages of the Madrid system, procedures and fees, domestic requirements, and tips for brand development, among many other useful aspects of trademark registration.
-A dedicated chapter on protecting trademarks in the EU highlights the benefits of European Union trademark (EUTM) registration, which provides protection in all EU Member States.
+This booklet, "The Madrid Protocol: A Route to Global Branding", is a comprehensive guide for businesses in the Philippines wishing to protect their trademarks internationally, detailing the advantages of the Madrid system, procedures and fees, domestic requirements, and tips for brand development, among many other useful aspects of trademark registration.

+A dedicated chapter on protecting trademarks in the European Union highlights the benefits of European Union trademark (EUTM) registration, which provides protection in all 27 EU Member States.

-The EU looks forward to continuing this fruitful cooperation with Indonesia to positively influence the business environment, and to promote protection, guarantees and incentives for businesses and creators.
+The EU looks forward to continuing this fruitful cooperation with the Philippines and ASEAN to positively influence the business environment, and to promote protection, guarantees and incentives for businesses and creators.